derPatecopa/server_project_reviewed/README.md

    => put images test to its own Spec file

-[Required] Have properly typed parameters with return types => reviewed types for images.ts, did not add types everywhere since esllint is stating, that adding some types is trivial and can be removed (e.g. images.ts for the width constant saying: Type number trivially inferred from a number literal, remove type annotation.)
+[Required] Have properly typed parameters with return types => all code in SRC folder use .ts filetype
+   => import and export is used for modules
+   => build script successfully compiles TS to JS
+   => the point were I am not sure about is that functions should include typed parameters and return types and not use the any type
+   Since I have turned on the noImplicityAny in my tsconfig file, I dont see any implicit any types Also I am not sure if you mean to implement these types also in the test files?
+Since this was not really done in the tutorials.
+The tests already rely on the type safety of the functions that are tested dont they?
-   => reviewed types for the route modules, thouhgt about adding types for res and req and their return types but since this was never done in all the tutorials I am not sure if this is the type safety you are asking for?
+   There are no types for routes added since it was never done in the tutorial also, if that is the problem your are pointing add.
+Should i add types there?
-   => reviewed types for imageProcessing, couldnt find anymore necessary types, please tell me if I am wrong here => reviewed types for imageProcessingSpec.ts, did not add types for constants since its trivial regarding eslint,
+   I went through all my files and could not really find the missing type safety.
+Could you please provide me with some more details about this issue?